VDA5050/VDA5050/VDA5050_EN.md

 Resolution:

 1. Mobile robot does NOT take over the new order in its internal buffer
-2. Mobile robot reports an error of type 'INVALID_ORDER' with level 'WARNING' and the erroneous fields as errorReferences
+2. Mobile robot shall report an error of type 'INVALID_ORDER' with level 'WARNING' and the erroneous fields as errorReferences
 3. The warning shall be reported until the mobile robot has accepted a new order.

-#### 6.1.4.3 Mobile robot gets a new order with the same orderId, but a lower orderUpdateId than the current orderUpdateId
+#### 6.1.4.3 Mobile robot receives an order with the same orderId, but a lower orderUpdateId than the current orderUpdateId

 Resolution:

 1. Mobile robot does NOT take over the new order in its internal buffer.
 2. Mobile robot keeps the previous order in its buffer.
-3. The mobile robot reports an error of type 'OUTDATED_ORDER_UPDATE' and level 'WARNING'.
+3. The mobile robot shall report an error of type 'OUTDATED_ORDER_UPDATE' and level 'WARNING'.
 4. The mobile robot continues with executing the previous order.

-If the mobile robot receives an order with the same `orderId` and `orderUpdateId` twice, the reaction depends on the content of the message:
+#### 6.1.4.4 Mobile robot receives an order with the same orderId and same orderUpdateId than the current orderUpdateId

+Example:

+- Fleet control resent the order because it did not receive any state message containing the latest `orderUpdateId` in time.

+Resolution:

+1. Mobile robot does NOT take over the new order in its internal buffer.
+2. Mobile robot keeps the previous order in its buffer.
+3. Reporting depends on the content of the message:
 	- If the content of the new order is the same as the content of the previous one, the mobile robot shall ingore the new order.
-This might happen, if the fleet control resends the order because the robot did not acknowledge the order in time.
-- If the content differs, the mobile robot shall report an error of type 'SAME_ORDER_UPDATE_ID' and level 'WARNING'.
+	- If the content of the new order differs, the mobile robot shall report an error of type 'SAME_ORDER_UPDATE_ID' and level 'WARNING'.
+5. The mobile robot continues with executing the previous order.

 ### 6.1.5 Corridors